 Doesn’t it always seem like the cheapest flights are never on the dates that you actually want to travel?
 That’s because it’s usually true, and flexible dates are essential to getting a good flight deal.

 Google Flights makes it very easy to see alternative dates’ prices.
-For one, you can simply click on the departure date to change it, and the resulting calendar will show you the lowest prices for all days in each month.
+For one, you can click on the departure date to change it, and the resulting calendar will show you the lowest prices for all days in each month.
 This is especially useful for using the one-way method, as described above.

 Another option, and one that’s better for round-trip searchers, is the date grid, which can be accessed by the button towards the top and on the right.
 This will bring up an easy-to-read matrix of the total price for departing and returning for the entire week around the dates you’ve searched.
-A little bit of flexibility on the day you depart or return can go a long way – it’s saved me hundreds.
+A little flexibility on the day you depart or return can go a long way – it’s saved me hundreds.

 Search with Nearby Airports